pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ### Ingest-Secret

 The Ingest-Secret parameter specifies the token to be used for ingest authentication.
-The token specified here MUST match the Ingest-Auth parameter for Gravwell indexers.
+The token specified here MUST match the Ingest-Auth parameter for DatalaiQ indexers.

 ### Connection-Timeout